nejedlypetr/monopoly-javafx/README.md

 - Players' statistics & overview
 - Save & load game

-## Game rules & mechanics
+## Game rules and mechanics
 <video autoplay loop muted>
   <source src="monopoly-demo.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 Monopoly is a complex game full of rules and exceptions.
-There is a list of the most important, which were implemented:<br>
+There is a list of the most important rules that were implemented:<br>
 - Player receives $200 after passing the GO square (not if the player is going to Jail)
 - During a player's turn, the player can buy and sell Properties.
 - If a player rolls doubles, the player have the opportunity to roll the dice again.
 - When a player does not have sufficient funds to cover a debt, the game automatically sells off the player's properties to compensate for the shortage.
 - When a player goes bankrupt, the player is eliminated from the game.
 - There's an automatic roll dice, if player steps on a Utility owned by another Player, in order to determine the rent of the Utility.
-- To get out of Jail player needs to throw a double.
+- To get out of Jail player needs to roll a double.
 The player has only one try to roll double.

 Note: Hotels & Mortgages game mechanics were not implemented.